 Oral and maxillofacial surgeons and orthodontists work together to provide the best possible orthodontic results.

 Orthognathic surgery/corrective jaw surgery, oral cancer, treatment and prevention of facial injury, nutrition and temporomandibular joint (TMJ) text excerpted with permission from the American Association of Oral and Maxillofacial Surgeons .

 If you have any questions, please do not hesitate to call us at (860) 739-3133.

 The information presented in this video is intended for educational purposes only.
 It is meant to help you better understand dental health conditions and procedures.
 For specific orthodontic or oral surgery advice, please consult an orthodontist who is a member of the American Association of Orthodontists or an oral and maxillofacial surgeon who is a fellow or member of the American Association of Oral and Maxillofacial Surgeons.

-Please use this for general practice inquiries only – specific patient care questions must be addressed with Dr. Kirk Engel during a consultation appointment.
-Click here to send us an email.
+Please use this for general practice inquiries only – specific patient care questions must be addressed with your doctor during a consultation appointment.
+Click on the address below to send us an email.